GRAINS-Corn futures to 19-month low on poor US exports, strong crop prospects

 By Julie Ingwersen

-CHICAGO, May 18 (Reuters) - Benchmark U.S. corn futures Cv1 fell to their lowest in 19 months on Thursday, pressured by expectations for a bumper U.S. crop and disappointing export demand, analysts said.
+CHICAGO, May 18 (Reuters) - Benchmark U.S. corn futures Cv1 fell on Thursday to their lowest in 19 months, pressured by disappointing export data and prospects for big U.S. crops, analysts said.

-Soybean futures hit a 10-month low, and wheat futures followed the weak trend as an extension of a deal to allow war-ravaged Ukraine to continue exporting grains through Black Sea ports eased concerns over world supplies.
+Soybean futures hit a 10-month low, and wheat futures slipped more than 2% as an extension of a deal to allow war-ravaged Ukraine to continue exporting grains through Black Sea ports eased concerns over world supplies.

-Corn futures fell to session lows after the U.S. Department of Agriculture reported net sales reductions of U.S. corn in the week ended May 11 at nearly 265,000 tonnes, largely due to cancellations from Chinese buyers.
-EXP/CORN
+Corn futures fell to session lows after the U.S. Department of Agriculture's weekly export sales report showed net sales reductions of U.S. old-crop corn in the week to May 11 totalling nearly 339,000 tonnes, largely due to cancellations from Chinese buyers.
+Net sales of new-crop corn totalled 74,000 tonnes.

 "Corn and soybean prices continue to add to their recent losses amid weak export sales demand.
 The bears have the momentum, and there's simply not a story out there currently to change the narrative," StoneX chief commodities economist Arlan Suderman wrote in a client note.